Accessibility Statement.

 Our state-of-the-art introductory physics laboratories have modern equipment to help you master the concepts you learn in the classroom.

-Starting as a freshman, our MiNDs laboratory will give you opportunities in the area of semiconductor and micro/nano technology through courses and hands-on experiments in fabrication, characterization and modeling of micro/nano devices and systems.
+Starting as a first-year student, our MiNDs cleanroom will give you opportunities in the area of semiconductor and micro/nano technology through courses and hands-on experiments in fabrication, characterization and modeling of micro/nano devices and systems.
 There are numerous professors performing state of the art research with undergraduates within the cleanroom year round.

 Oakley Observatory